-Today, federal, state, and even local legislative bodies and regulatory agencies establish rules intended to protect the public, promote access to care, and ensure that medical professionals both adhere to high standards and receive the compensation that is their due.
+Today, federal, state, and local authorities — in addition to various regulatory agencies — establish rules intended to protect the public, promote access to care, and ensure that medical professionals both adhere to high standards and receive the compensation that is their due.

-The law’s provisions are far reaching.
+The law’s provisions are far-reaching

 Under the regulations, patients must be notified of any unauthorized access or use of their information.
 Protected health information (PHI) can only be shared by secured methods.
 Using traditional, unsecured email — a common way to share PHI electronically — can put an organization’s HIPAA compliance in jeopardy.

 The federal government also concerns itself with compensation for physicians and healthcare providers.

 Part of an overall shift to value-based reimbursement, MACRA moves away from the Sustainable Growth Rate (SGR) payment formula and toward a treatment model based on quality of care and use of EHRs by the medical practice or facility.

 The concept of medical necessity states that if a treatment is not medically necessary, the payer — generally an insurance company, but also Medicare or Medicaid — won’t cover the cost.

-“Understanding medical necessity and how to document it is an important part of medical billing, because it is why an insurance company actually pays for a claim.
+According to medical biller and coder resource MB-Guide, “Understanding medical necessity and how to document it is an important part of medical billing, because it is why an insurance company actually pays for a claim.
 If it’s not documented, it never happened.”

 Not all procedures are medically necessary.
 A practice administrator needs to understand the coverage policies for services to help avoid denied claims.

-5. Chain of Custody.
 A “Chain of Custody” form, also known as a CCF or CoC, refers to “a document or paper trail showing seizure, custody, control, transfer, analysis, and disposition of physical and electronic evidence of a human specimen test,” according to the American Alliance Drug Testing website, which details Department of Transportation (DOT) drug testing procedures.

 The intricacies of today’s healthcare regulations require managers and administrators to be familiar with a diverse set of rules governing their profession.